TUAT-Novice/maprotonet/README.md

 ## Citation <a id="Citation"></a>
-If you found this repository useful, please consider citing:
+If you found this repository helpful, please consider citing:
 ```bibtex
 @article{
 binghua_maprotonet_2024,